trueos/pcbsd/src-qt5/docs/using.rst

 Connecting with KRDC
 --------------------

 KRDC can be used to initiate a connection request.
-This application can be installed using :ref:`AppCafe®` Check the "Search all available PBI and packages" box within the
+This application can be installed using :ref:`AppCafe®` Check the "Search all available software" box within the
 "App Search" tab to install this package.

 To launch this application, go to :menuselection:`Applications --> Internet --> Remote Desktop Client` within KDE or type :command:`krdc` at the command line